Risk Management: Impersonation & Synthetic Media

 You receive an urgent email from a known vendor asking to update their banking details.
 They provide a new phone number in the email to call if you have questions.
 What MUST you do before processing the change?

-Incident Reporting & Communications
+Incident Response & Communications

-Maintain External Silence
+External Silence

 Employees are strictly prohibited from responding to the threat actor or making public comments without coordination from Legal and Corporate Communications.